 This section provides instructions to begin the course development process.
-Before completing the Online/Hybrid Course Proposal Form, please confirm and/or keep the following in mind.
+Before completing the Online/Hybrid Course Development Proposal Form, please consider the following.

 - The course you wish to develop has not been previously developed for distance delivery.
-Contact Distance Education Faculty Services, at 904-8276, for a list of courses developed by faculty in your department.
+Contact Distance Education Faculty Services at 615/898-5332 for a list of courses developed by faculty in your department.
 Development fees are paid only for courses which have not been previously designed for online or hybrid delivery.

 - The course you wish to develop is an existing MTSU on-ground offering and has been approved by the University Curriculum Committee or the Graduate Council.
 Special Topics courses are the exception.